 - Asking about future steps at the end of the email makes it more likely that they will let you know

-When To Send Your Thank You Email
+When to Send Your Email

 Once you write your thank you email after the job interview, be sure to send it within 24 hours, while they still remember you.
 The more people they interview, the harder it is to stand out, so do it while your resume is still fresh in their memory.

 Now you’ve covered all of the steps of how to write a thank you email after your interview.
 If you don’t hear back within a week, it’s okay to give them a call or send another email.
 A week is plenty of time – but don’t be too pushy!
-Don’t bother people, because it’s a fast track to being booted off the short list.
+Don’t bother people, because it’s a fast track to being booted off the shortlist.
 Be patient!